act-rules/act-rules.github.io/_rules/aria-state-or-property-not-prohibited-yyw7k3.md

 ## Expectation

-No test target (i.e., state or property) is prohibited on the semantic role of the element on which it is specified.
+No test target is [prohibited](https://www.w3.org/TR/wai-aria-1.2/#prohibitedattributes) on the semantic role of the element on which it is specified.

 ## Assumptions